anirudhgray/tahini-lang/README.md

 }
 ```

 If a contract is violated, a runtime error will be thrown.
-Preconditions are checked before the function is executed, and postconditions are checked after the function is executed.
+Preconditions are checked before the function is executed, and postconditions are checked after the function body, before it returns.

 ```bash
 Precondition failed.